LockonS/jdk-switch/README.md

 ## jdk-switch
-A zsh plugin for quickly switching between different jdk versions, and the jdk status won't be restored after reloading the shell. **Please notice currently this plugin only works on macOS**.
+A zsh plugin for quickly switching between different jdk versions, and the jdk status won't be restored after reloading the shell. **Now with support for Linux**.

 ### Install